 - A good idea, considering that once the poor man designed what seemed to be a nuclear bomb in a Renaissance setting for the purpose of leveling mountains ("for mining purposes")

-- This is probably a reference to the invention of dynamite for mining purposes, when it was used for military purposes the inventor (Alfred Nobel, of Nobel Prize fame) was horrified in the same way.
+- This is probably a reference to the invention of dynamite for mining purposes (because it was much safer than nitroglycerin), when it was used for military purposes the inventor (Alfred Nobel, of Nobel Prize fame) was horrified in the same way.

 - Harry Gant from Sewer, Gas and Electric refuses to let his company's robots be used for militaristic purposes, even going so far as not to sell them to the army as menial support personnel.
 Subverted in that this is only partially due to his pacifism: he also doesn't think military hardware is a "neat" enough idea to hold his attention (which is roughly that of an eight-year-old).

 - The Sirta Foundation in Mass Effect doesn't produce any weapons out of ethical concerns.
 They will however produce Biotic Amps that can give a user the ability to kill people with their mind as well as omni-tools that can be used to shut down people's brains.
 Well, they aren't technically weapons, now are they?
 They also produce the medi-gel that you will mostly use to allow your teammates to continue blasting the hell out of everything in their path.